johnpapa/vscode-peacock/README.md

   ]
 ```

-> You can find brand color hex codes from <https://brandcolors.net/> or
+> You can find brand color hex codes from <https://brandcolors.net>

+#### Preview Your Favorite

+When opening the Favorites command in the command palette, you Peacock now previews (applies) the color as you cycle through them.
+If you cancel (press ESC), your colors revert to what you had prior to trying the Favorites command

 ![Animated GIF](./resources/named-colors.gif)